stefanbirkner/something/README.md

     java -cp "target/monitor-0.0.0-SNAPSHOT.jar:okhttp-3.9.1.jar:okio-1.13.0.jar" Monitor <path/to/log/file>

+The log file must already exist.
 The daemon writes its message to the specified log file.
 It writes the following events:

 - Monitor has started: `DEBUG Monitor started`
 - Server is healthy (it returns 200): `INFO Server is healthy`